Next Generation Sequencing Workshop 2011

 SEQUENCE READ ARCHIVE

-The Next Generation Sequencing Workshop will include units covering the EBI's Sequence Read Archive (SRA) service.
-One day will be spent specifically on the SRA and the SRA will be used as the source for data to be processed in the other sessions.
+The Next Generation Hands-on course will include units covering the EBI's Sequence Read Archive (SRA) service.
+One day will be spent specifically on the SRA and the SRA will be used as the source for data to be processed in the other hands-on sessions.
 Students can expect to become familiar with submission and retrieval formats for both metadata and data, submission pipelines and data retrieval using browser and webservices methods.

 VELVET / CURTAIN

-Velvet and Curtain are two complementary tools that can be used for the assembly of genomes from next-generation sequence data.
-The session will consist of an introduction to both programs, followed by an exercise using short and long read data.
+Velvet and Curtain are two complimentary tools that can be used for the assembly of genomes from next-generation sequence data.
+The session will consist of an introduction to both programs, followed by a hands-on exercise using short and long read data.

 ChIP-SEQ DATA ANALYSIS